 - Reports that align with compliance requirements like SOC2 or HIPAA.

-Many tools generate export-ready PDF and CSV reports with highlighted key QA KPIs (test coverage, Defect Density, and others).
+Many AI tools for QA generate export-ready PDF and CSV reports with highlighted key KPIs for stakeholders.

 Integration with existing tools